What Is Trauma?

 • Assault or violent crime

-These experiences often overwhelm the nervous system and can lead to symptoms such as flashbacks, nightmares, hypervigilance, emotional numbing, anxiety, or panic.
+Big T trauma often overwhelms the nervous system and can lead to symptoms like flashbacks, nightmares, hypervigilance, emotional numbing, anxiety, or panic (Ogden, Minton, & Pain, 2006).

-Because Big T trauma fits society’s definition of trauma, people are often more likely to recognize it and seek support for it.
+Because society recognizes these experiences as trauma, people are usually more likely to seek support for them.

 Little T Trauma

-Little T trauma refers to experiences that may not involve overt danger or catastrophe, but are still emotionally overwhelming—especially when they happen repeatedly or during vulnerable developmental stages.
+Little T trauma might not involve obvious danger, but it can still be overwhelming—especially when it happens repeatedly or during sensitive developmental stages.

 • Chronic criticism, shaming, or emotional invalidation